Facebook Page: https://www.facebook.com/dianejoyschmidt

 She is from Chicago, where she was a regular columnist for the Chicago Tribune and regular contributor to the Sunday Tribune Magazine; as a photojournalist she was a photo stringer for Time, Forbes, Town and Country, The Reader, Chicago Magazine, In These Times and others, and adjunct faculty in photography at Columbia College.
 As a professional photographer, her corporate clients included Northwestern University, University of Chicago, Lands End, major banks and hospitals.

 Since 2008 she has been a regular op-ed and religion columnist for The Gallup Independent daily newspaper, is senior correspondent for The New Mexico Jewish Link, and most recently is a contributor to Hadassah Magazine and the Intermountain Jewish News.
-Her column now also appears on the Times of Israel Blog (since 2015 – featured, 2 million circulation), Scribe the blog of Forward, (since 2017) and the Grant County Beat “Matter and Light” column (since 2016) and.
+Her column now also appears on the Times of Israel Blog (since 2015 – featured, 2 million circulation).
 She also has served as Albuquerque correspondent for The Navajo Times.

 Her photo books include the art monograph The Chicago Exhibition (Melrose, LA 1985 and Braus, Munich), the children’s book Where’s Chimpy (Albert Whitman, 1988) in print 25 years and adopted by the Downs Syndrome Congress, and I am a Jesse White Tumbler (Albert Whitman, 1989), and her books cumulatively have sold over 80,000 copies.
 Her photography is featured in the book “Chicago: Classic Photographs” by Chicago’s legendary photographers, published in April, 2017 by Richard Cahan, City Files Press/Chicago.
 Her essay “What Chanting a Prayer Just Might Do for You,” won first-place award from the American Jewish Press Association Rockower Awards for Excellence in Personal Essay, and from the National Federation of Press Women.
 She recently completed a political memoir, Darkening of the Light, about her experiences as a photojournalist covering the civil war in El Salvador in 1981.